Lifecycle hooks

 -

-Return a new HTML
+Return new HTML

 The new HTML will be used as the final output.